orenlab/pytmbot/README.md

 - File system base information
 - Containers (so far, only Docker and only on Linux) base information
 - Basic information about the network connection

+### 🔖 Additionally:

-- The "About Me" section
-- Ability to check for bot software updates: `/check_bot_updates`
+- The "About Me" section, which allows users to check for updates regarding the bot: `/check_bot_updates`
-- `Jinja2` is used for creating templates.
+- The `Jinja2` templating engine is used to generate the responses.
-- Bot logs are available in the Docker logging system.
+- The bot logs are accessible in the Docker log aggregator.
-- Emoji are used :)
+- And of course we use emoji 😅

 Screenshots are available here: [screenshots.md](docs/screenshots.md).
 Video demo see in YouTube Shorts [here](https://youtube.com/shorts/81RE_PNjxLQ?feature=shared)

 ## 🕸 Requirements

-Initially, the bot was designed to ensure its correct operation only within the Docker container.
-I have not tested it running on a local system, either inside or outside a virtual environment.
-Therefore, please make sure that Docker is installed on your system.
+Initially, I designed the bot to run only inside a Docker container.
+However, this method has some limitations, so from version 0.9.0 onward, it is possible to install the bot locally outside the container.
+At the same time, the bot will still be able to function and receive information about Docker containers.

 Full list of Python dependencies see in `requirements.txt`